-Localized pain in the injected sites, fatigue, headache, muscle and joint pain, chills, diarrhea and fever have been reported to occur post vaccination.
+Localized pain in the injected sites, fatigue, and headache have been reported to occur in more than 50%, and muscle and joint pain, chills, diarrhea, and fever in more than 10% of vaccinated individuals.
 Most of these symptoms subside within a few days.